developer-zebra/developer-zebra-site/src/rxlogger/5-4/guide/apis/index.md

 ### Enable RxLogger

-Enable RxLogger begins data collection for all enabled modules.
-This is the equivalent of tapping the Start button.
+Begins data collection for all enabled modules; the equivalent of tapping the Start button.

 	:::java
 	com.symbol.rxlogger.intent.action.ENABLE

 ### Disable RxLogger

-Disable RxLogger stops data collection for all modules.
-This is the equivalent of tapping the Stop button.
+Stops data collection for all modules; the equivalent of tapping the Stop button.

 	:::java
 	com.symbol.rxlogger.intent.action.DISABLE

 ### BackupNow

-This intent triggers a backup for files currently in the RxLogger folder.
-Zips them into the RxLoger folder as "backup"-timestamp
+Triggers a backup for files log currently in the RxLogger folder.
+Files are compressed and named `backup-HHMMSS.zip`.

 	:::java